csmutz/apache_tcp_info/README.md

 In the future, integrate database for known fingerprints whenever a solid database becomes available.

+Possibly collect TCP_INFO at request time (instead of at start of connection) for meaningful collection of other TCP_INFO attributes.
+This might be better accomplished in a separate module that uses netlink to get TCP_INFO.

 ## Usage

 This module should be ready for use, at least testing.
 To use this module, compile and install.